Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 9 Desember 2024 22.29.04 UTC
+- WIB: Senin, 9 Desember 2024 23.35.01 UTC
-- WITA: Senin, 9 Desember 2024 23.29.04 UTC
+- WITA: Selasa, 10 Desember 2024 00.35.01 UTC
-- WIT: Selasa, 10 Desember 2024 00.29.04 UTC
+- WIT: Selasa, 10 Desember 2024 01.35.01 UTC

 Kutipan Inspiratif:
-"It is human nature to think wisely and act in an absurd fashion."
+"Technology... is a queer thing.
+It brings you great gifts with one hand, and it stabs you in the back with the other."

-Kategori: nature
+Kategori: technology